DeBraid/investing-notes/canada-innovation-conundrum-jenkins-report-summary.md

 by Andrei Sulzenko, published June 9th, 2016.
 [Full PDF][1].

-> In conclusion, then, improved innovation is the only sustainable source for Canada’s

-future economic growth
+> In conclusion, then, improved innovation is the only sustainable source for Canada’s future economic growth

-R&D spending in Canada peaked during DOTCOM era! https://twitter.com/Royal_Arse/status/742379492866445313
+Sadly R&D spending in Canada peaked during DOTCOM era!
+This [chart][2] shows the lasting decline in various industries.

 -> Canada has much higher corporate profits relative to GDP than US. https://twitter.com/Royal_Arse/status/742406657360203776